JUNYOKAN!

 7 April 1945:

-At 0220, departs Bima with the KARI and W-34.
+At 0220, departs Bima with KARI and W-34.
 CHARR makes radar contact at 14,000 yards and Boyle alerts GABILAN.

 60 miles NW of Bima.
 At 0605, ISUZU is struck by one of five torpedoes fired by Parham's GABILAN.
 The torpedo hits portside below the bridge and causes flooding forward.
 ISUZU's speed falls below 10 knots, she takes on a list and is down by the bow.